sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sheepdog</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The Sheepdog distributed storage system for KVM/QEMU
+Short desc    : The Sheepdog distributed storage system for KVM/QEMU
 URL          : http://sheepdog.github.io/sheepdog
-Лицензия     : GPLv2 and GPLv2+
+License      : GPLv2 and GPLv2+
-Описание     : This package contains the Sheepdog server and the "dog" command line tool,
+Descript     : This package contains the Sheepdog server and the "dog" command line tool,
              : which offer a distributed object storage system for KVM.
 ```